Which Baptism is Baptism?

 - "For if the blood of bulls and of goats, and the ashes of an heifer sprinkling the unclean, sanctifieth to the purifying of the flesh:"

 These diverse baptisms (different washings) of the old testament do not in any way mean dippings.
-It signified cleansing in ceremonial washing.
-In these cases, definitely sprinkling.
-This blood sprinkled is the shadow or picture of the death, burial, and resurrection with Christ, by whose blood we are cleansed.
-It has nothing whatsoever to do with immersion, it has to do with the 'washing' away of our sins in his blood.
-They weren't immersed in blood.
-Did the Israelites immerse the Altar or whatever they sprinkled the blood on?
-Not at all.
-This cleansing is what the sacrament of these diverse baptisms signified.
-The baptism [baptismos] in which the blood of bulls and goats and the ashes of a heifer sprinkling the unclean, is sanctification for the purifying of the flesh.
-The New Covenant is the confirming of the old Covenant by Christ.
-Christ came not to do away with the law, but to fulfill or complete it.
-Old Covenant ablution becomes New Covenant baptism.
+It signified a "cleansing" in ceremonial washing, all of which ultimately pointed to Christ.
+In these cases, this ceremonial cleansing was definitely sprinkling.
+This blood sprinkled is the shadow or picture of the death, burial, and resurrection with Christ by whose blood we are Spiritually made clean.
+This cleansing in Christ's death has nothing whatsoever to do with immersion, it has to do only with the "washing" away of our sins in his blood.
+They weren't immersed in blood because immersion is not the point.
+Did the Israelites immerse the Altar or whatever they sprinkled the blood on to signify cleansing?
+Not at all, and these cleansings is what the sacrament of these diverse baptisms or ablutions signified.
+The baptism [baptismos] in which the blood of bulls and goats and the ashes of a heifer sprinkling the unclean, was a sign of sanctification for the purifying of the flesh.
+The New Covenant is the confirming of the old Covenant by Christ, who came not to do away with the law, but to fulfill or complete it.
+Old Covenant ablution becomes New Covenant Baptism.
 Old Covenant Sacrifice becomes New Covenant Communion.
-Old Covenant Sabbath becomes New Covenant Sabbath.
+Old Covenant Sabbath becomes New Covenant Day of Rest.
 Old Covenant Israel becomes New Covenant Israel.
-These were all everlasting laws, continued in Christ.
+These were all everlasting laws, and continue only in Christ Jesus.
 Likewise, Old Covenant baptisms refers to our being 'cleansed' ceremonially, not to us being dipped ceremonially.